GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_InvalidSystem.png)

-*System is not an accepted System.
+*System is not an valid System.
 Please update to a valid System.*

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_InvalidSubSystem.png)

-*SubSystem is not an accepted SubSystem.
+*SubSystem is not an valid SubSystem.
 Please update to a valid SubSystem.*

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_DuplicateAccount.png)